 Identifying the peculiarity of a destination does not mean giving up all other products: they will still be offered, but will not have strategic priority in the management of the resort, which of course has repercussions on the allocation of resources and investments.
-When a "small" Alpine destination takes on the challenge to identify its distinguishing characteristic and invests in the market of goal-tourism, it must first think of the quality and organizational efficiency with which its product is offered and the ways it is communicated to the market.
+When a "small" Alpine destination takes on the challenge to identify its distinguishing characteristic and invest in it in market of the tourism, it must first think of the quality and organizational efficiency with which its product is offered and the ways it is communicated to the market.